Okay, here’s the deal.

 EGCG helps kill Candida albicans

-Persistent Candida infections can cause all kinds of problems, not least systemic inflammation, a compromised immune system, and of course, acne.
+Persistent Candida overgrowth in the gut can cause all kinds of problems, not least systemic inflammation, a compromised immune system, and of course, acne.

 EGCG, it turns out, is pretty effective against Candida!

 First, EGCG messes up Candida‘s ability to create and maintain biofilm.
-Biofilm allows Candida to sequester itself away from your immune system, so disrupting that biofilm is an important attack vector against systemic Candida infections.
+Biofilm allows Candida to sequester itself away from your immune system, so disrupting that biofilm is an important attack vector against gastrointestinal Candida overgrowth.

 Second, EGCG sneak-attacks Candida by screwing with its folic acid metabolism.
 This prevents Candida from producing ergosterol, the fungal version of cholesterol that’s absolutely key for Candida survival and replication.
 Without ergosterol, Candida can’t reproduce.